-- Hell Hotel: The hotel at the abandoned Ghost Town, Halloween.
+- Hell Hotel: The hotel at the abandoned Ghost Town, Spookane.
 The clerk at the hotel is actually a Starman in disguise, who, after charging a much cheaper than normal lodging fee, attacks you immediately the next morning.

 - Heroic Albino: Lloyd, who, despite being a kid, has white hair.
 It is also noteworthy to mention that albinos have poor eyesight, and Lloyd wears glasses.